Stanford beats Arizona for women's basketball national title, ends 29-year drought

 It was the first time Tara VanDerveer’s team has won a championship since 1992.

-Haley Jones led the Cardinal with 17 points.
 Cam Brink and Lacie Hull had 10 points each.
+Brink added six rebounds and three blocks.
+Hull had 10 rebounds and two assists.

 Aari McDonald had one last chance to give the Wildcats a victory.
 She received the inbounds pass with about 6 seconds left in the game.
 She was then met with two Cardinal defenders and had to put up a fadeaway heave and it nearly went in.